coulterg/data-viz-projects/README.md

 This project was inspired upon learning that the tidal swing of the Thames River in London is the result of a tidal swell from the north, coming around Scotland, down the North Sea, meeting the 'next' tidal swell from the south in the Thames estuary.

 This project, while almost there, is unfinished.
 Python/matplotlib is perhaps not the correct tool for iterating these frame-wise gif animations.
-I am trying to produce a finished, interactive version of this visualisation through D3.js, and will update this file with a link when complete.
+I am trying to produce a finished, interactive version of this visualisation through D3.js, which you can find at [this link](https://observablehq.com/d/7be3f3ff75aec18a).

 <br/><br/>